Pre-degree courses and programmes

 Secondary school students

 If you wish to enrol for an introductory course while waiting for your NCEA results, you’ll need to make an application for Discretionary Entrance.
-Your enrolment for 2015 will still depend on you gaining University Entrance and getting the Guaranteed Entry Score.
+Your enrolment for the next year will still depend on you gaining University Entrance and getting the Guaranteed Entry Score.

 The Tohu Māoritanga programme (Diploma in Māoritanga) is a unique undergraduate diploma offered by Te Kawa a Māui—School of Māori Studies.
 This is designed as a pathway for people who might not have the usual university entrance qualifications and allows students who are aged 16 or over to enrol.